 We kicked off with a society makeover.
-Our logo got an upgrade, we ordered society hoodies and invested in an events pop-up banner.
+Our logo got an upgrade, we ordered society hoodies (which will go on sale soon, we promise!) and invested in an events pop-up banner.
 All of this was down to our fantastic designer, Rebecca Archer, who has been working with us for over two years now.
 Our preparation over the summer paid off in dividends when we returned for Freshers' Week.
 All of our events saw a record turnout, 'Edinburgh by Night' in particular had a massive crowd of over 200, and meant we had to split the group in two!
 It was great to see so many new faces, and welcome them to the society and to Edinburgh.